Make the Best First Smile

 While crowns and bridges can last a lifetime, they do sometimes come loose or fall out.
 The most important step you can take to ensure the longevity of your crown or bridge is to practice good oral hygiene.
 A bridge can lose its support if the teeth or bone holding it in place are damaged by dental disease.
 Keep your gums and teeth healthy by Brushing with fluoride toothpaste twice a day and flossing daily.
 Also see your dentist and hygienist regularly for checkups and professional cleanings.

 To prevent damage to your new crown or bridge, avoid chewing hard foods, ice or other hard objects.

-Clients visit our family dental clinic from across Innisfil, Alcona, Barrie, Stroud, Essa, and the surrounding areas.
+Our family dental clinic offers dental care services across Innisfil, Alcona, Barrie, Stroud, Essa, and the surrounding areas.

 Get in touch with us to learn more about how Stroud Dental can help you achieve a perfect, healthy, smile!